r-lib/lintr/README.md

 (load "path/to/flycheck-linter.el")
 ```
 #### Configuration ####
-You can also configure what linters are used. e.g. using a different line width cutoff.
+You can also configure what linters are used. e.g. using a different line length cutoff.
 - `M-X customize-opton` -> `flycheck-r-linters` -> `with_defaults(line_length_linter(120))`

 ### Vim